turbo-octo-happiness/book-kit/README.md

   - [ ] List of Tags with the ability to delete (i.e. remove tag from all bookmarks) and edit
   - [ ] Change sidebar to be browsing only

-## Features we would like to complete by end of capstone
+## Features we would like to complete by 10/7/16

 - [ ] Styling